AAkiraYamazaki/PollenCounter-YOLO/README.md

 	•	Counts of germinated and non-germinated pollen grains
 	•	Counts of viable and non-viable pollen grains

+Note:
+	In this repository, pollen viability was evaluated based on **acetocarmine staining**.

 ## 📂 How to Use (Step-by-step)
 	1. Open Colab
 	2. Upload your microscopic image